 Patellar tendon rupture

+Patellar tendon rupture is a rupture of the tendon that connects the patella to the tibia.
 The patellar tendon is the terminal extension of the quadriceps muscle in the leg.
 The four muscles that make up the quadriceps each provide a tendon that attaches to the kneecap (patella).
 The patella essentially lies within the quadriceps tendon and is therefore called a “sesamoid” bone.
 The quadriceps tendon becomes thicker and narrower as it travels from the kneecap to the shin bone (tibia).
 This thicker and somewhat narrower tendon is called the patellar tendon because it starts at the patella and ends at the tibia.

 The patellar tendon is instrumental in allowing a person to straighten his/her leg.
 When the quadriceps contracts the force is transmitted through the quadriceps tendon and the patellar tendon, using the patella as a fulcrum and thus straightening the leg.
 If any link in this chain is disrupted- whether through a quadriceps tendon rupture or the patellar tendon rupture, a patella fracture or inability to contract the quadriceps muscle- the leg cannot extend at the knee.
 Keith Grennan of the Cleveland Browns, Cadillac Williams of the Tampa Bay Buccaneers, Kelenna Azubuike of the Golden State Warriors, and Correll Buckhalter of the Denver Broncos have all suffered from a patellar tendon rupture.